 Adair played soccer at the University of San Diego after transferring from San Diego State in the early 1990s.
 He earned All-America honors, was a two-year captain and helped USD to the NCAA finals, where the Toreros lost to Virginia.
 He scored 27 goals and had 23 assists in his three years at USD.
 He got his bachelor’s degree in business administration from USD in 1993 and he received his MBA from USD in 1996.

-Adair and his former wife, Susan, have three children: Alexandra, Jack and Madeline.
+Adair has three children: Alexandra, Jack and Madeline.
 He is married to the former Shelbylynn McBride, a volleyball assistant coach at Virginia Tech.